xWink/Discord-Bot/README.md

 # Want to Contribute?
+I am always open to improving the bot in any way.

-All inquiries about fixes, additional features, and other changes/questions regarding the bot should be sent to xWink (https://github.com/xWink).
+All inquiries regarding the bot should be sent to xWink on Discord (ID: Wink#0001).